-When you wish to use 'SQL Server authentication' to connect to SQL Server from SYSPRO configure your System Setup program (Database tab) to have the database connection 'Authentication' set to 'SOL authentication'.
+When you wish to use 'SQL Server authentication' to connect to SQL Server from SYSPRO configure your Setup Options program (Setup Options > System Setup > SQL) to have the database connection 'Authentication' set to 'SQL authentication'.

 How does SYSPRO connect to SQL Server?